ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup/Phase 3 README.md

 # Phase 3: Windows Active Directory Server EC2 Instance Deployment and Setup
-In This phase, I will use Terraform to build out a Windows Server EC2 instance that will be configured to be my Active Directory domain controller for other EC2 instances that will be built in later phases.
+In This phase, I will use Terraform to build out a Windows Server EC2 instance that will then be configured to be my Active Directory domain controller for other EC2 instances that will be built in later phases.

 ## 🎯 Main Target Goals for this Phase:
 - Deploy a Windows EC2 domain controller in our private subnet with Terraform